jacobyu-dev/jacobyu-dev.github.io/_posts/2020-01-02-Projects-AI Desk Lamp.md

 ### Introduction
 #### This Projects was produced while I participated  'POSCO AI * BigData Academy' in Korea.
 'AI Desk Lamp' is actually combined <u>AI Speaker</u> with <u>DeskLamp</u>.
-My teammates and I refered to '<big><i>Eunsol Lee.
-The Effect of Hue of Lighting on Affective and Cognitive Response Focused on Relaxation and Attention, KAIST</i></big>' research.
+My teammates and I refered to '<big><b><i>Eunsol Lee.
+The Effect of Hue of Lighting on Affective and Cognitive Response Focused on Relaxation and Attention, KAIST</i></b></big>' research.
 We realized that lighting affect situations such as studying, working and so on.
 Thus, we deciede to produce this project to enhance efficiency when we study, work and take a rest.
 The Goal is outputing best colors for each situations.

 <a href="/assets/AI_Desk_Lamp/1_intro.png" data-lightbox="roadtrip">